Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 ```
 table.value(table(pred.sup$assign, pop(x.sup)), col.lab=levels(pop(x.sup)))
 ```
+Rows correspond to actual groups (origins), while columns are inferred groups for the random individuals that were selected.
 Try re-running the above using the dataset where populations are defined by status.
 For example, here are the first steps:
 ```
 set.seed(3)